donquixote/drupal-entity_operations/README.txt

 More complex entities can implement further operations specific to its business logic.
 For example, a library book entity could have a tab that allows making reservations.
 The operations framework allows modules to output any kind of content or form in an entity tab.

 Entity operations are also exposed in other ways:
-  - Operations that are defined as actions are available to Views Bulk Operations.
-These should subclass EntityOperationsOperationAction for their handler.
+  - Operations that are treated as actions are available to:
+    - Views Bulk Operations as operations.
+    - Services as targeted actions on entities (requires Services Entity module;
+      currently several patches to it are also required).
   - The link to an operation's tab is available as a Views field on the entity.
   - Operations that are forms can be output in a fieldset that can be shown on the entity (or indeed, anywhere).